Prathapprofessional/TradingApplicationDeutscheBank/README.md

 #Ideally Databases has to be used to store the data and retreive, here the json files are used to store and retreive data.

-#The URL is http://localhost:8080/trading/signal/1 where the last integer refers to the signal.
-Here the scenario of signals 1 2 and 3 alone are considered and all other signals are considers as DEFAULT (As per given).
+#The example local URL is http://localhost:8080/trading/signal/1 where the last integer refers to the signal.
+Here the scenario of signals 1 2 and 3 alone are considered and all other signals are considered as DEFAULT (As per given).

-#Signal information retreived from the JIRA tickets
+#Signal information was retreived from the JIRA tickets (Given).

 #No front end display messages are popped up as per the requirement.
-Only the console performs and prints the data as per the code from neighbouring team.
-Data is also read from the console for testing purpose.
+Only the console performs and prints the data as per the code, from third party library-ALGO.
+This data is only read from the console for testing purpose.

 #unit testing was performed and the result was successful.